sailfish009/openstructure/modules/doc/install.rst

 that let you tell CMake where to find the dependencies.
 All of them are passed to CMake with via `-D<opt>=<value>`.

-On Windows, use Tools -> VisualStudio -> commandline prompt from within VisualStudio.

 Flag to choose build generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^